CorkAI/Meetup1/README.md

    - type ```ssh -i /path/my-key-pair.pem ubuntu@[copied-DNS]```
    (you may need to type ```chmod 400 /path/my-key-pair.pem``` if your key_pair permissions are incorrect) (If in doubt, see also http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
- - To connect to the instance using putty, please follow directions at http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html
+ - To connect to the instance using putty on Windows, please follow directions at http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

 Now you should be logged into the machine and see a command-line prompt $.